A 1.375-approximation algorithm for sorting by transpositions

 Sorting permutations by transpositions is an important problem in genome rearrangements.
 A transposition is a rearrangement operation in which a segment is cut out of the permutation and pasted in a different location.
-The complexity of this problem is still open and it has been a 10-year-old open problem to improve the best known 1.5-approximation algorithm.
-In this paper, we provide a 1.375-approximation algorithm for sorting by transpositions.
+The complexity of this problem is still open and it has been a ten-year-old open problem to improve the best known 1.5-approximation algorithm.
+In this paper we provide a 1.375-approximation algorithm for sorting by transpositions.
 The algorithm is based on a new upper bound on the diameter of 3-permutations.
-In addition, we present some new results regarding the transposition diameter: We improve the lower bound for the transposition diameter of the symmetric group and determine the exact transposition diameter of simple permutations.
+In addition, we present some new results regarding the transposition diameter: We improve the lower bound for the transposition diameter of the symmetric group, and determine the exact transposition diameter of 2-permutations and simple permutations.

 Place, publisher, year, edition, pages

 BERLIN: SPRINGER-VERLAG BERLIN , 2005.
 Vol. 3692, 204-215 p.

 , LECTURE NOTES IN COMPUTER SCIENCE, ISSN 0302-9743 ; 3692